-The current year's discount rate is 4.00 percent, which is an increase of 2.00 percent from the prior year rate.
+The current year's discount rate is 4.00 percent, with no change from the prior year rate.
 For the current valuation, the discount rate is based on the estimated yield of 20-year AA-rated municipal bonds.

 Mortality rates are based on the Pub-2010 Public Retirement Plans General Headcount-Weighted Mortality Tables with MP-2021 Generational Improvement Scale.